Hospice Care Providers

 Median Monthly Cost

-New Hampshire's costs are generally higher than the national average, with nursing home care significantly above average by over 30%.
+New Hampshire's hospice care costs are generally higher than the national average, reflecting the state's higher costs for related care services.

 Care TypeMonthly Costvs.
 National